inspr/core-legacy/doc/dapp_overview.md

 Generate Avro schema from a JSON [here](https://toolslick.com/generation/metadata/avro-schema-from-json).

 ## How is information passed between Nodes?
 As pointed out previously, an Inspr environment containing one or multiple dApps does nothing if there aren't any Nodes in it.
 Nodes are the structures which generate and/or process data.
-For that reason, it's important to understand how Nodes communicate with eachother.
+For that reason, it's important to understand how Nodes communicate with each other.
 - In "What are Nodes?" it's explained that a Node is a dApp that has a Node structure defined in it.
 For that, a Node uses the Boundaries defined in it's context as input and/or output to communicate with other Nodes.
 - In "What are Channels?" it's shown that Channels point out to/from where informations should be read/wrote, informations which are genereted and processed by the Nodes.